burlachenkok/burlachenkok.github.io/_posts/2023-08-04-Exploring-Python3-Technical.md

 2. During interviews for R&D positions, Python can also be used as a language for writing algorithms.

-3. Python, in the realm of scripting languages, is arguably one of the best choices available.
+3. Python, in the realm of scripting languages, is arguably one of the best choices available from comfort point if view.
 Development in [Python](https://www.python.org/) is significantly more productive than in other scripting languages, such as [Perl](https://www.perl.org/).
+Of course, if Python runntime and it's libraries overhead is too much for you or Python is not supported in your OS/Target Device - you are out of luck.

-4. There is an extensive collection of libraries available, as well as free and commercial integrated development environments (IDEs) such as PyCharm and Visual Studio Code.
+5. There is an extensive collection of libraries available, as well as free and commercial integrated development environments (IDEs) such as PyCharm and Visual Studio Code.
 [PyCharm](https://www.jetbrains.com/pycharm/) and [Visual Studio Code](https://code.visualstudio.com/) are two popular examples.

 <table>